 In moving from shared hosting to managed hosting, here’s what I experienced.

 For a long time, I was a huge proponent of shared hosting.
 I simply couldn’t justify the added cost of using a managed host — especially when I was capable of managing things myself.

 Then about 18 months ago, I decided that I was tired of dealing with websites and WordPress backends that loaded moderately fast one day and dreadfully slow the next; I was tired of endless emails warning me that a malicious file had been intercepted or that an up to date website had been hacked and requires fixing.

 My switch to managed hosting involved moving about 14 websites.
 The migration process from a variety of shared hosts went as seamlessly as one could hope for.
 Personally, I chose Flywheel although I think you’d do well with any of the managed options described in this post.
-If you’re looking for a more affordable starting point, WP Engine is also a solid choice.
+If you’re looking for a more affordable starting point, WP Engine is also a solid choice (use our exclusive WPEngine coupon for 50% off).
 If your traffic, scalability requirements and available capital are greater, then services like Pagely and Kinsta are also become great options.

 Since switching to managed hosting, I’ve experienced considerably faster load times both on the front and back end.
 Less (actually 0) downtime that I have noticed and no technical issues that required my attention.

 So, if you were asking my advice, I’d say that more often than not, managed WordPress hosting makes sense.
 There are plenty of options available that cost a small fraction more that shared hosting and once you take into consideration the added features or reduced headaches, you might even find yourself saving money in the long run.